Shrivenham, St Andrew's Church

 The origins of the church are a bit of a mystery.
 It is possible that there was a late 9th or early 10th-century Saxon minster on this site.
 We do know that a new church was built in the 12th century, and extended in the 13th century, and again in the 15th century when the tower was added.
 Parts of the 12th-century church are built into the current west wall.

 In 1638 Lord Craven had the medieval building dismantled, leaving intact only the tower with its crossing arches.
 He then built long arms from each of the tower arches to create the building we see today.

-Exploring the church the thing that really struck me were the beautiful monuments to members of the Barrington family.
+Exploring the church the thing that really struck me was the beautiful monuments to members of the Barrington family.
 These are numerous and very grand.
-Tucked away in the north west corner of the church is a monument in white marble to Admiral Samuel Barrington, a naval hero who in 1759 captured the French vessel Count de Florentine off St Lucia.
+Tucked away in the north-west corner of the church is a monument in white marble to Admiral Samuel Barrington, a naval hero who in 1759 captured the French vessel Count de Florentine off St Lucia.
 The French captain's white flag of surrender was brought back to Shrivenham church.

 About Shrivenham, St Andrew's Church

 Address: Church Way, Shrivenham, Oxfordshire, England, SN6 8AN